 Information about the threat/behavior(s)

 Date of threat/behavior:

-Where the threat/behavior
+Where the threat/behavior occurred:

-occurred:

-Who reported the
+Who reported the threat/behavior?

-threat/behavior?

-What was reported (quote as

-closely as possible)
+What was reported (quote as closely as possible)

 Information on target

-Has the intended target/victim I Yes
+Has the intended target/victim been identified? □ Yes □ No

-been identified?
-D No

 Name of target/victim

-Status □ Student
+Status Student Faculty Staff Other:

-□ Faculty

-□ Staff

-□ Other:

 PART II.
 FINDINGS FROM INTERVIEWS

 Name of person interviewed:

 Relationship or involvement:

 Notes:

 Name of person interviewed:

 Relationship or involvement:

 Notes:

+No Commente da la commente da la

 Name of person interviewed:

 Relationship or involvement:

 Notes:

 Name of person interviewed:

 Relationship or involvement:

 Notes

 Has the target been □ Yes

-interviewed? □ No
+interviewed?
+D No

 Please indicate which of the

-interviewees above is the target or summarize the
+interviewees above is the

+target or summarize the

 interview with the target here

-interview with the target here

 PART III.
 ANALYSIS OF FINDINGS What are the subject's goals or motives?
-Has the subject shown inappropriate interest in: School attacks or attackers Weapons Incidents of mass violence If yes, please describe: Has the subject engaged in attack-related behaviors such as: Developing an attack plan Making efforts to acquire or practice with weapons Casing, or checking out, possible sites and areas for attack Rehearsing attacks or ambushes If yes, please describe: Does the subject have the means to carry out an act of violence? □ Yes □ No □ Unknown Is the subject experiencing hopelessness, desperation, and/or despair? □ Yes □ No □ Unknown Does the subject have at least one trusting relationship with a responsible adult? □ Yes □ No □ Unknown Is the subject's conversation and story consistent with his/her actions? □ Yes □ No □ Unknown Are other people concerned about the subject's potential for violence? □ Yes □ No □ Unknown What circumstances might affect the likelihood of an attack?
-Are any of the following in Are any of the following indicators of potential for violence present?
-Indicators Comments
+Has the subject shown inappropriate interest in: School attacks or attackers Weapons Incidents of mass violence If yes, please describe: Has the subject engaged in attack-related behaviors such as: Developing an attack plan Making efforts to acquire or practice with weapons Casing, or checking out, possible sites and areas for attack Rehearsing attacks or ambushes If yes, please describe: Does the subject have the means to carry out an act of violence? □ Yes □ No □ Unknown Is the subject experiencing hopelessness, desperation, and/or despair? ☐ Yes ☐ No ☐ Unknown Does the subject have at least one trusting relationship with a responsible adult? □ Yes □ No □ Unknown Is the subject's conversation and story consistent with his/her actions? □ Yes □ No □ Unknown Are other people concerned about the subject's potential for violence? □ Yes □ No □ Unknown What circumstances might affect the likelihood of an attack?
+Are any of the following in diastors of potential for violance present?
+Indicators dicators of potential for violence present?
+Comments maleators Comments